 It’s very common for each recipe developer to have a go-to combination of flours and amounts.
 I have my favourite combo of millet, sorghum, oat, and arrowroot.
 My recipes will use these in different amounts based on what I’m going for, but arrowroot is almost always a small (but very important) component.

 Related Recipe: Gluten, Grain, & Corn Free Lemon Cake

 To understand this better, bake a recipe with and without arrowroot.
 It will help you see and feel what it does to your recipes.
 Additionally, bake the same recipe and only use arrowroot as the flour.
 You’ll really get a good idea of how it behaves.

 Arrowroot In Paleo and AIP Paleo Baking

 Arrowroot is approved for both the Paleo and AIP Paleo diets.
 It is NOT for Keto, GAPs, or SCD.

 Like with regular gluten free flour blending, you’re going to want a blend of flours for grain free baking.
-Our favorite combination is cassava, tiger nut (NOT a nut, tuber), and arrowroot.
-We use this combination because it’s very allergy friendly.
+My favourite combination is cassava, tiger nut (NOT a nut, tuber), and arrowroot.
+I use this combination because it’s very allergy friendly.